 Before you apply this product to the shoe make sure you shake the bottle several times.
 Spray it inside the shoe where the heel is and around the toe area.
 Make sure you remove the inner sole before you apply the spray!
 Wait 5 minutes for the product to soak in through the material.
 Put the inner sole back in and have your kids’ try them out!

 This will definitely work, and you will be surprised at the amazing results!

 Keep in mind that certain shoes might squeak from being poorly made, such as a manufacturer defect.
 If you have tried both of my methods and the shoes still squeak, consider taking them to a shoe repair shop to get a professional opinion.

 Below you can find these products at the best prices!

-Shoes play a huge role in keeping our kids’ feet healthy.
-If our kids’ are not wearing the correct pair of shoes, it will lead to several foot issues.
-Are you sure your child is wearing the correct shoe size?
-Do you know which are the best children’ s shoes?
+Shoes play a key role in keeping your kids’ feet healthy.
+If your kids’ are not wearing the correct pair of shoes, it will lead to several foot issues.

 Is your child wearing a pair of shoes that keeps squeaking?
 Are you ready to throw them out?
 Have you tried any of these methods before?
-Have any of them worked?
-I will love to hear about your experiences with squeaky shoes and if you know another method that works please let me know in the comment section below so we can all benefit from your experiences!
+I will love to hear about your experiences with squeaky shoes and if you know another method that works please let me know in the comment section below so other parents can benefit from your experiences!